distributeaid/distributeaid.org/content/pages/home.md

     to or used by 7,500 guests at Fort Pickett.
 You can support our work by [donating to us through our Open Collective page](https://opencollective.com/fort-pickett)!
   image: "/uploads/fort-pickett.jpg"
-  image_alt: A US Marine in camouflage uniform playing football with Afghan boys.
+  imageAlt: A US Marine in camouflage uniform playing football with Afghan boys.

 ---